Centuries of Service

 In the Beginning (1641)

 What would eventually become The Society of St. Sulpice began quietly in Paris.
-Founder Father Jean Jacques Olier had established a seminary and a community of priests in 1641.
+Founder Fr.
+Jean-Jacques Olier had established a seminary and a community of priests in 1641.
 When he became pastor of the Church of St. Sulpice in Paris in 1642, he moved the seminary to the parish—and The Society of the Priests of St. Sulpice was created.

-After Father Olier described his model of a seminary to the Assembly of Clergy of France in 1651, bishops throughout the country asked the Sulpicians to oversee the operation of their seminaries.
-Father Olier died in 1657, but his ideas lived on.
+After Fr.
+Olier described his model of a seminary to the Assembly of Clergy of France in 1651, bishops throughout the country asked the Sulpicians to oversee the operation of their seminaries.
+Fr.
+Olier died in 1657, but his ideas lived on.

 More than a century later, in 1791 the Sulpicians expanded from France to the United States.
 What would later be called St. Mary’s Seminary opened in Baltimore with four Sulpicians and five students, creating the first Catholic institution of higher learning to open in the U.S. Pope Pius VII gave St. Mary’s the right to grant ecclesiastical degrees in 1822, the first institution in the U.S. to be given that distinction.

 The early 1800s marked a turning point for women and African-Americans in the Church.
 In 1808, the Sulpicians at St. Mary’s Seminary assisted Elizabeth Ann Seton in her founding of the Sisters of Charity.
 In 1829, Sulpician Fr.
 James Joubert worked with Mary Lange, a Haitian immigrant, to establish the first community of black sisters in the U.S., the Oblate Sisters of Providence.
 This period coincided with the founding of Mount St. Mary’s Seminary and College in Emmitsburg, Maryland, in 1808, which remained a Sulpician institution until 1826.